-1 - Personal issue and traceability:

-This product is personal protective equipment and should be individually issued to the person who will be using it.
-The product should remain traceable to the original certificate of conformity and a permanent record should be kept of its use.
+1 - Personal issue and traceability: Although this product is not classed as personal protective equipment, the product should remain traceable to the original certificate of conformity and a permanent record should be kept of its use.
 This user instruction forms part of the permanent product record.
 All users must receive and read a copy of these instructions and should understand what the instructions mean and be familiar with them, including, but not limited to function, suitability, compatibility of the product and inspection for defects arising from damage.
 A copy of this user instruction should be kept with the equipment, and referred to before and after each use.
 In the event of a rescue, these instructions should be provided to the rescuer.